Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Stationary solutions and stability

 for all $\u,\v\in \W$.
-The continuity of the mapping $\mathrm{P}_m:\W\to\W$ is easy to verify, as in finite dimensional space all norms are equivalent.
+The continuity of the mapping $\mathrm{P}_m:\W\to\W$ is easy to verify, as in finite-dimensional space all norms are equivalent.
 In order to apply Lemma 1.4, Chapter 2, \cite{Te}, we need to establish that where $[\cdot]$ denotes the norm on $\W$.
 Note that it is the norm induced by $\V$.
 Next, we consider